Fa2019-3460-635/net-flow-and-circ/README.md

 # Advanced Algorithms, Project 1 - Network Flow and Circulation with Demands Problem #

-Demonstrate the solution to the Ford-Fulkerson algorithm using Breadth-First Search to determine the shortest path between the source and sink nodes.
-Using the same algorithm, solve the Circulation problem.
+An implemenation of the Edmonds-Karp algorithm, a dirivative of the Ford-Fulkerson algorithm that makes use of a path-finding algorithm to determine the next augmenting path.

+Graphs are read in from a text file into an adjacency list data structure to be processed by one of three methods:
+- Breadth-first search (BFS)
+- Ford-Fulkerson (implemented using BFS)
+- Circulation Identification

+## Authors: ##
+- Sean Collins
+- Andrew Robinson
+- Edwin Sarver

 **NOTE:** All instructions assume this project is being used on a Linux-based system.